Would you like to become a foster parent and join our fantastic team?

 Every year, approximately 1000 animals are admitted to our Animal Centre.
 Most animals are able to be put up for rehoming straight away, but this is not always the case.

 Foster homes are needed for a variety of reasons.

 Raising a family can be stressful, but being in a cat pen or kennel is much worse.
 No privacy or peace and quiet.
 Kittens or puppies need to be with their mum until they are 8 weeks old.
-During this time a cat pen or kennel could have housed several cats/dogs.

 If pregnant or nursing cats and dogs are in a foster home, this helps the animal by relieving stress, and helps us to accommodate many other needy animals.

 We occasionally have puppies and kittens brought into us, which are not quite old enough to be rehomed, but have been weaned from their mum.
 Youngsters benefit from being in foster, as this helps to socialise them with people, possibly other animals and home sounds e.g. television, vacuum cleaner etc.

 Some of our animals have been involved in road accidents.Foster homes can provide a quiet environment for recuperating cats and dogs.

 The most common injuries involve fractures to the legs and pelvis.